19 Amazing Ways to Prevent Hair Loss in Women

-Physical or Emotional Stress: One of the very main and common reason of hair loss in women is physical or emotional stress.
+One of the very main and common reasons for hair loss in women is physical or emotional stress.
 Divorce, a big operation, trauma, etc. can all be major stress inducing factors, and, therefore, one may experience a significant amount of hair-loss during this period.
 It happens as a result of your body putting effort into directing its resources towards getting you through the situation.
 Physical changes like sudden weight loss, high fever, etc. can also result in hair loss.

-Pregnancy: Another name for hair loss post pregnancy is Telogen Effluvium.
+Another name for hair loss post-pregnancy is Telogen Effluvium.
 A fall in the estrogen levels after pregnancy leads to this condition.
 It mostly happens in the 3 to 6 months period after pregnancy.
-Telogen Effluvium is a very common cause of hair loss among women; an average of around 40% to 50% women experience hair fall for a temporary period of time post pregnancy.
+Telogen Effluvium is a very common cause of hair loss among women; an average of around 40% to 50% women experience hair fall for a temporary period of time post-pregnancy.

-Lack of protein: It is very important to have ample amounts of protein in your diet if you want to avoid hair loss.
-Sometimes, when people go on dieting, they cut down on protein rich foods.
+It is very important to have ample amounts of protein in your diet if you want to avoid hair loss.
+Sometimes, when people go on dieting, they cut down on protein-rich foods.
 This leads to protein malnutrition and when this happens, the body tries to save protein by putting hair growth to a halt.
 Following which, hair shedding occurs in the next 2-3 months period.
 Having said that, it is also fairly easy to reverse and prevent hair loss caused by a protein deficiency.

-Anaemia: A very important nutrient for hair heath is iron.
-A low number of red blood cells in the body can cause iron-deficiency anaemia, therefore making it necessary to eat iron-rich foods.
-Other reasons for anaemia induced hair loss can be that of your body not properly absorbing the nutrients, loss of blood, pregnancy, illness, etc.
+A very important nutrient for hair health is iron.
+A low number of red blood cells in the body can cause iron-deficiency anemia, therefore making it necessary to eat iron-rich foods.
+Other reasons for anemia induced hair loss can be that of your body not properly absorbing the nutrients, loss of blood, pregnancy, illness, etc.

 Some other causes of hair loss in women can be syphilis, autoimmune disorders, chemotherapy, hair shaft abnormalities, etc. A proper diagnosis by a doctor will help you identify the reason behind your hair loss.